List of LEN club competition winners

-The Ligue Européenne de Natation LEN is the governing body for Water polo in Europe.
-It organises three main active club competitions: the top tier LEN Champions League (formerly European Cup), the LEN Euro Cup (second tier competition), the LEN Challenger Cup (third tier competition) and the LEN Super Cup.
+European Aquatics is the governing body for Water polo in Europe.
+It organises four main active club competitions: the top tier European Aquatics Champions League (formerly European Cup), the European Aquatics Euro Cup (second tier competition),the European Aquatics Conference Cup (third tier competition), the European Aquatics Challenger Cup (fourth tier competition) and the European Aquatics Super Cup.
 There is also a former LEN club competition such as the LEN Cup Winners' Cup existed between the years 1974 to 2003.

-The Italian side Pro Recco have won a record total of 20 titles in LEN Europe club competitions, seven more than HAVK Mladost from Croatia.
+The Italian side Pro Recco have won a record total of 21 titles in European Aquatics Europe club competitions, six more than Ferencváros from Hungary.

-The Italian clubs have won the most titles (46), ahead of clubs from Hungary (32).
+The Italian clubs have won the most titles (47), ahead of clubs from Hungary (35).

 Winners

 By club

-The following table lists all the men's clubs that have won at least one LEN Europe club competition, and is updated as of June 4, 2022 (in chronological order).
+The following table lists all the men's clubs that have won at least one European Aquatics Europe club competition, and is updated as of December 5, 2025 (in chronological order).